When is Shavuot?

 Add pure maple syrup and wine, cover and simmer 35 minutes; Uncover and simmer 5 more minutes.

-Preheat oven to 375 – Reserve about half of the marinate.
+Preheat oven to 375°F – Reserve about half of the marinade.
 Lay marinated tofu in a single layer in baking pan.
 Cook for 20 minutes.
 Flip tofu over and add more marinade.
 Dredge peppers and sliced mangos in marinade and add them to pan.
 Cook another 15 minutes.

-Heat up remaining marinade in a sauce pan and put in a bowl on the table (or floor, where ever you’re eating) so guests (or room mates, or who ever is eating) can pour it over the tofu.
-Serve over jasmine rice, with a steamed vegetable, such as aspararus or broccoli.
+Heat up remaining marinade in a saucepan and put in a bowl on the table so guests can pour it over the tofu.
+Serve over jasmine rice, with a steamed vegetable, such as asparagus or broccoli.

 - 2 cups shelled English peas